 Final Thoughts on Organic Products

-Many CBD brands claim to use “natural” practices, and may call their CBD oil "organic" while they are actually dumping chemicals on their hemp crops because it's perfectly legal for them to do so.
+Many CBD brands claim to use “natural” practices and may call it "organic" hemp oil while they are actually dumping chemicals on their hemp crops because it's perfectly legal for them to do so.
 If a CBD product isn’t USDA certified organic, then it’s not tested and regulated as an organic product.
 That’s why you should always look for the USDA Organic seal.

 From farm to market, organic CBD products with the USDA Organic label meet all of the requirements outlined in the USDA’s organic regulations.